 A Group EDP Epoch sequence is initiated by an AP MLD by advertising the EDP Epoch parameters to a set of non-AP MLDs as defined in the subclause 10.y.2.2 Group EDP Epoch advertisement.
 Each non-AP MLD of the set of non-AP MLDs applies the advertised EDP Epoch parameters of the Group EDP Epoch to determine the same EDP Epoch sequence of one or more EDP Epoch start times.

-An AP MLD has one active EDP Epoch associated with a given non-AP MLD.
+At any given time, an AP MLD has at most one active EDP Epoch assigned to a given associated non-AP MLD.

-A non-AP MLD has one active EDP Epoch.
+A non-AP MLD has at most one active EDP Epoch.

-An EDP Epoch becomes active for a given non-AP MLD when the EDP Epoch start time occurs, and ends when another EDP Epoch becomes active for the same non-AP MLD
+An EDP Epoch becomes active for a given non-AP MLD when the EDP Epoch start time occurs, and ends when another EDP Epoch becomes active for the same non-AP MLD.

 10.y.2 EDP Epoch setup

-10.y.2.1 Group EDP Epoch advertisement
+10.y.2.1 Group EDP Epoch

 TBD: This section describes the mechanism, for an AP MLD to provide same EDP Epoch parameter set to one or more of its associated non-AP STA.